Jamie Oliver To Close Six Italian Restaurants - And Brexit Is Being Blamed

 Simon Blagden, chief executive of the Jamie Oliver Restaurant Group said: “As every restaurant owner knows, this is a tough market and post-Brexit the pressures and unknowns have made it even harder.”

-However, the company confirmed to The Huffington Post UK that it will open 22 new restaurants abroad this year, with several earmarked for major European cities.
+However, the company confirmed to The Huffington Post UK that it will open 22 new restaurants abroad this year, with several earmarked for major European cities - including Dusseldorf, Germany.

 Blagden confirmed the firm will try to find other positions for the some 120 staff affected by the decision.